 cholesterol sub-particles.
 If you have a large proportion of small particles this test will

 show that.
-A VAP will also tell you if you have high genetic Lp(a) lipid which can be
+This lipid test will also tell you if you have high genetic Lp(a) lipid which can be

 corrected with Niacin and/or High dose Fish Oil (6000 mg Omega 3)